Critical Care Medicine Frequently Asked Questions

 The CCM physician regularly meets with the patient and family to provide information regarding the patient’s condition, diagnosis, support, required testing, treatments and prognosis.
 With input from the patient (if the patient is able to participate in decision making) along with the family the CCM physician makes sure the CCM care plan is consistent with the patient’s previously stated or written wishes.

 The patients are usually observed utilizing continuous cardiac and oxygen saturation monitors.
 Patients may also have a urinary bladder catheter (with urinary output monitored hourly), central venous catheter, peripheral and/or pulmonary artery catheter, and other forms of monitors placed.
-Many of these devices have “alarms” which ring to signify to the nurse that one of the parameters (for example, heart rate) is outside of a pre-set range.
+Many of these devices have “alarms” that ring to signify to the nurse that one of the parameters (for example, heart rate) is outside of a pre-set range.
 Monitor alarms do beep frequently in the ICU but usually do not indicate a serious problem.

 Due to the severity of illness and intensity of the care required in the ICU setting, most ICUs have limited visitation times.
 However, when patients are more stable, the ICU staff may allow more flexible visitation.
 Families visiting their loved ones are often overwhelmed by the severity of their family member’s illness as well as the ICU environment with all of its bells, whistles and gadgets.
 Family members should feel free to ask the ICU staff about their loved one’s condition and diagnosis as well as the purpose of any equipment or monitors in the room.